 Khalid: We’re seeing different models emerge.
 What we are seeing is, for example, a lot of people who don’t have a traditional IT background being asked to lead the tech function or to lead a digital function because (it may be) easier for somebody to have that business context, to have that change- and learning orientation and delve deep into tech as a tool or as a way to execute on business strategy, than have somebody who’s really traditionally grown up in a silo and may not have the context.
 We’re seeing a lot of nontraditional career paths for technology leaders are emerging.

 The second thing that we’re seeing is a lot of tech leaders actually stepping up.
 You would think that with all of this kind of pandemic and all the other kind of things that are thrown at a CIO, they’d be kind of disappointed and dejected by this point.
 But a lot of them are very, very hopeful.
-In fact, a lot of them are focused on delivering real value and they feel that it’s their time to shine and they’re stepping up to go much beyond their traditional functional role into a business leadership role.
+In fact, a lot of them are focussed on delivering real value and they feel that it’s their time to shine and they’re stepping up to go much beyond their traditional functional role into a business leadership role.
 For example, one CIO we talked to had multiple investments in startups because they wanted to stay ahead of the competition in their industry.
-Another CIO was investing in building a retraining and reskilling program for their organization, a multimillion dollar reskilling program.
-Another CIO was rethinking learning and future of work for their organizations.
+Another CIO was investing in building a retraining and reskilling programme for their organisation, a multimillion dollar reskilling programme.
+Another CIO was rethinking learning and future of work for their organisations.
 What are the future roles going to be?
 What collaboration needs are there going to be?
 Which people are going to be in the office and which people may actually be okay outside of the offices?
 So there’s a lot of really great opportunities.
 The question is, are you willing to step up?
 If you’re not, you’re going to be stepped aside and other leaders are going to emerge to take that opportunity.

 Tanya: As you allude to Khalid, it’s a really tall ask and not something that just happens.
 Anh, how do even the best leaders get there?
 What’s the work that they have to do to get there?

 Anh: We’re seeing during this pandemic a bit of a test for leadership.
 We’re seeing a lot of them rise up.
-A lot of our technology leaders have the grounding and the foundation of understanding the technologies, and, as Khalid mentioned, they’re working on trying to be a cocreator.
+A lot of our technology leaders have the grounding and the foundation of understanding the technologies and, as Khalid mentioned, they’re working on trying to be a cocreator.
 It's a matter of digging deeper to find out how you can not just sit aside and partner, but really step forward and take the charge and create that vision.
-Having vision is the first step and being able to use technology to shape a path forward for your organization is the key.
+Having vision is the first step and being able to use technology to shape a path forward for your organisation is the key.